Relativistic distorted-wave analysis of the missing-energy spectrum measured with monochromatic $\nu_\mu$-$^{12}$C interactions at JSNS$^{2}$: Comparison with experimental data

 The presence of cross section below threshold may be attributed to nuclear structure effects, correlations, and also to the finite energy resolution of the detector.
 We simulate the detector smearing with a Gaussian distribution centered at $E_{\textnormal{vis}}$ and with a width $\sigma = 0.025\times E_{\textnormal{vis}}$.
 This $2.5\%$ energy smearing is quoted in~\cite{mar25} to be a plausible estimate of the minimum energy resolution of the JSNS$^2$ detector.

 The results obtained with this smearing procedure are shown in Fig.~\ref{fig:smeared}.
 We observe that the region below the threshold is now populated by the theoretical cross sections, and the agreement with the experimental data is improved, especially for the case including the recoil.
 In the lower panel of Fig.~\ref{fig:smeared}, the position of the peak is no longer visible around $E_m \approx 18.7$ MeV due to the combined effect of neglecting the recoil and the detector smearing.
 If the recoiling residual nucleus does not produce visible light in the detector, this combined effect could help explain the discrepancies observed between the data and the generator predictions, which does not account for recoil effects in the kinematics, in the region of the peak~\cite{mar25}.
+In Table~\ref{table:chi2} we show the $\chi^2$ values for all the models presented in Figs.~\ref{fig:not_smeared}-\ref{fig:smeared} using the high statistics region of $E_m=5\textnormal{-}85$ MeV and the full covariance matrix included with the experimental data~\cite{mar25}.
+For the case without smearing, shown in Fig.~\ref{fig:not_smeared}, there is a large $\chi^2$ improvement in all predictions when the residual nucleus recoil is neglected from the visible energy due to the improvement around the p-shell peak, especially for the ED-RMF and ROP models.
+The best match of the experimental data is obtained with the ED-RMF+NuWro model with energy smearing and recoil shown in Fig.~\ref{fig:smeared}, with a substantial improvement over the case without smearing due to the migration of events from the peak to adjacent bins, including below the one neutron emission threshold. \begingroup \endgroup